casserole27/hikefinder/README.md

  modify your .padding class to include max-width + margin: 0 auto, and place it in the right places.
 Note that it is usually called .container, and is first introduced in M4 I believe.

 - ** CSS
-- [x] :root CSS variables: more efficient to use semantic variables such as color-main, color-secondary, color-accent etc. which makes it easier to switch over to dark mode
+- [] :root CSS variables: more efficient to use semantic variables such as color-main, color-secondary, color-accent etc. which makes it easier to switch over to dark mode
-- [x] :root should be declared only once, for convenience and maintenance (you redefine some in MQ)
+- [] :root should be declared only once, for convenience and maintenance (you redefine some in MQ)
-- [x] nav-btn is black on dark mode
+- [] nav-btn is black on dark mode
 - [x] adding height: 20px on nav-btn improved the outline effect BUT weird behavior on dark more, which I think is conected to the icon not having a color (so, adding color: var(--icon);)
-- [x] learn more buttons (.learn-link) on mobile shouldn't take 100% width (Figma)
-- [x] markup and (button/a)hover behavior is not consistent on site info links.
-Intended?
-- [x] layout of explore page: just after your MQ breakpoint, the image is almost invisible; consider resizing map img to width: 50%
+- [] layout of explore page: just after your MQ breakpoint, the image is almost invisible; consider resizing map img to width: 50%
-- [x] grid-template-rows seem to have no effect (.grid-container, .explore-*)
 - [x] consider adding bg-color on modal for improved legibility (I'd use your var(--green))
 - [x] media query breakpoints are typically 768px 1024px and 1280px
 - [x] tendency to multiply classes where one would have sufficed. e.g.